on7dq/Forty-Niner-PLL/README.md

 Some changes were neeeded though.

-The AD9850 DDS for the VFO has become difficult to source, and very expensive, so it was replaced by an Si5351 module.
+The AD9850 DDS for the VFO has become difficult to source, and very expensive, so it was replaced by a Si5351 module.

 A similar acrylic case for the project was found, it's the box of a video tape of the Philips VCR standard.